aaronparker/aaronparker.github.io/_posts/2007-01-28-unattended-windows-vista-tech-on-windows-xp2003.md

 ### Windows Media Player 11

 This application is for Windows XP only, but then who needs WMP 11 on their Terminal Server?
-Unlike Internet Explorer, I&#8217;ve not been able to get Windows Media Player to install via CMDLINES.TXT.
+Unlike Internet Explorer, I've not been able to get Windows Media Player to install via CMDLINES.TXT.
 This command will install Windows Media Player without you seeing any install user interface during setup.

 [code]START /WAIT wmp11-windowsxp-x86-enu.exe /Q:A /C:"SETUP_WM.EXE /Q:A /R:N /P:#e" [/code]